terrymacdonald/DisplayMagician/README.md

 7. You can now double-click on the Desktop shortcut you just saved, and DisplayMagician will do exactly what you asked it to!

-## Related Projects

-- [**WindowsDisplayAPI**](https://github.com/falahati/WindowsDisplayAPI/): WindowsDisplayAPI is a .Net wrapper for Windows Display and Windows CCD APIs

-- [**EDIDParser**](https://github.com/falahati/EDIDParser/): EDIDParser is a library allowing all .Net developers to parse and to extract information from raw EDID binary data.
-(Extended Display Identification Data)

-- [**NvAPIWrapper**](https://github.com/falahati/NvAPIWrapper/): NvAPIWrapper is a .Net wrapper for NVIDIA public API, capable of managing all aspects of a display setup using NVIDIA GPUs.

 ## License

 Copyright © Terry MacDonald 2020-2021